radiovisual/birdwatch/readme.md

 Type: `number`
 Default: `8417`

 Assign a port to the Birdwatch server.
-If you set a port of `0` the server will assign an open port for you, and you can get the port number with the `logReport: true` setting or using `birdwatch.options.port`
+If you set a port of `0` the server will assign an open port for you, and you can get the port number with the `logReport: true` setting or using `birdwatch.options.port`.
+Note that setting the port to `0` (zero) will assign any open port.

 ##### url